How do I become a student at COD?

 Concurrent Enrollment-Dual Credit Program

-The College has partnered with Desert Sands and Palm Springs Unified School Districts to offer a Concurrent Enrollment - Dual Credit Program of study.
-This program allows students to use earn high school credit while earning college credits.
+The College has partnered with Coachella Valley, Desert Sands, and Palm Springs Unified School Districts to offer a Concurrent Enrollment - Dual Credit Program of study.
+This program allows students to earn high school credit while earning college credits.
 The courses offered through COD at the high school may be transferable to the UC or CSU university systems.
-The program intent is to provide educational enrichment opportunities for a limited number of eligible high school students, rather than to reduce current course requirements of secondary schools, and also to help ensure a smoother transition from high school to college by providing students with greater exposure to the collegiate atmosphere.
-Education Code, section 48800.
+The program's intent is to provide educational enrichment opportunities for a limited number of eligible high school students, rather than to reduce current course requirements of secondary schools, and also to help ensure a smoother transition from high school to college by providing students with greater exposure to the collegiate atmosphere (Education Code, section 48800).
 If you have questions, please contact the counseling center at your local high school.
 The Concurrent Enrollment-Dual Credit Program is specifically designed to accelerate the academic or vocational career of high school students.
 Admission is allowed for most college level courses as approved by the high school liaison (counselor), provided students have taken the assessment test and meet the prerequisites.
 Additional course restrictions may be applied at the discretion of the College or high school.
 High school students are exempt from enrollment fees and books may be provided.

 The following are not allowed: